-We talked to members of our Peer Support Group – many of whom who have experience of self harm – about the tactics they employ to keep safe.
+We talked to members of our community about the tactics they employ to keep safe.
 We’ve summarised the various ideas they shared below.

 Remember, we’re all individuals – some of the suggestion below won’t appeal to you (some might even seem strange!), but others might be helpful.
 Please also be mindful that different things work for different people, so if you try something below that fails to help you, it doesn’t mean you’re a failure.

 Often, we are drawn to self-harm as a means to release pent-up feelings.
 When you feel that urge to harm, see if you can ‘step back’ from yourself and your situation for a moment to examine your feelings.

 - Try to pinpoint exactly how you’re feeling.
 Are you angry?
 Are you anxious?
 Do you feel lonely?
 Think of three alternative outlets for the emotion that you’re experiencing that don’t involve hurting yourself (doing this will engage your ‘thinking’ brain which will be helpful in itself).
 Choose one that is most accessible to you right now, and see if it helps.

 - Think about the object you are planning to harm yourself with.
 What would it say to you if it could talk?
 Why?
 What would you say back to it?